enviodev/docs/docs/HyperSync/HyperFuel/hyperfuel-query.md

 ```

 # InputSelection
-Query takes an array of InputSelection objects and returns inputs that match any of the selections.
+The query takes an array of InputSelection objects and returns inputs that match any of the selections.
 All fields are optional.
-Below is an exhaustive list of all fields in a InputSelection json object.
+Below is an exhaustive list of all fields in an InputSelection JSON object.
 Reference the [Fuel docs on inputs](https://docs.fuel.network/docs/specs/tx-format/input/#input) for field explanations.
 ```json
 {
     // The owning address or predicate root.